aritraghosh/aks-labs/workshops/advanced-aks/workshop.md

 #### Configure CA certificates

 In the Istio-based service mesh addon for Azure Kubernetes Service, by default the Istio certificate authority (CA) generates a self-signed root certificate and key and uses them to sign the workload certificates.
-To protect the root CA key, you should use a root CA, which runs on a secure machine offline.
+To protect the root CA key, you should use a root CA which runs on a secure machine offline.

-In this lab, we will create our on root CA, along with an intermediate CA, and configure the Istio addon to issue intermediate certificates to the Istio CAs that run in each cluster.
+In this lab, we will create our own root CA, along with an intermediate CA, and configure the Istio addon to issue intermediate certificates to the Istio CAs that run in each cluster.
 An Istio CA can sign workload certificates using the administrator-specified certificate and key, and distribute an administrator-specified root certificate to the workloads as the root of trust.

 ##### Clone the Istio Repo

-To expedite the process of create the necessary certificates needed, we will leverage the certificate tooling provided by the Istio open-source project.
+To expedite the process of creating the necessary certificates needed, we will leverage the certificate tooling provided by the Istio open-source project.

 In your terminal, run the following command to clone the Istio repository.